-- 9.60 We agree with Ryanair to a certain extent in relation to the commercial projects and have consequently made some adjustments to our Commercial Revenue targets, which are set out in detail in Section 7. - 9.61 Based on Ryanair's comment on the Heavy Fleet Vehicles, we have removed the cost associated with two foam tenders from that allowance. - 9.62 Other than that, as we set out in the Draft Determination, we consider that these projects are in the interests of airport users and consequently we continue to allow for them.
+- 9.61 Based on Ryanair's comment on the Heavy Fleet Vehicles, we have removed the cost associated with two foam tenders from that allowance. - 9.62 Other than that, as we set out in the Draft Determination, we consider that these projects are in the interests of airport users and consequently we continue to allow for them.
 Rather than benchmarking Dublin Airport's maintenance requirements against other airports, we assessed whether there was sufficient evidence to demonstrate that proceeding with the individual project was in the interests of airport users. - 9.63 Similar to Opex, we consider that no two airports are alike in terms of overall capital maintenance requirements.
 For that reason, we sought and were provided with detailed evidence on the need for the individual maintenance projects as scoped by Dublin Airport.
 We concluded that these projects are in the interests of airport users, and we have not seen any persuasive evidence to change that view.
 Steer has carried out a detailed bottom-up assessment of the costs associated with these projects.
 We therefore consider that in each case, providing an efficient allowance better protects the interests of airport users relative to not providing an allowance. - 9.64 In the Draft Determination, we noted that there remains substantial uncertainty over the cost of rehab of the identified sections of pavement, and for that reason we included both the apron and taxiway rehab projects in StageGate.
 This remains the most appropriate mechanism to address this cost uncertainty. - 9.65 In relation to IT, while the allowance is considerably higher than previous IT allowances, we consider that this trend is not unique to Dublin Airport.
 The IT projects will help with achieving targets we have set on other building blocks.
 The allowance encompasses not just replacement of existing assets, but projects which will lead to more efficiency in airport processes to benefit users in the form of both cost reductions and processing improvements.
 We expect Dublin Airport to deliver substantial improvements on the basis of this allowance. - 9.66 There is a degree of overlap between Opex and Capex in relation to IT.
 Dublin Airport has identified a risk that accounting rules may require changes in the categorisation of IT expenditure.
 For that reason, at Dublin Airport's request, when reconciling the IT Capex in the next Determination we will also consider Opex expenditure; effectively we are providing a Totex allowance for IT.
 This means that if Dublin Airport underspends relative to the Capex allowance, we will capitalise any overspend on IT Opex up to the finalised IT Capex allowance.